-The second most important figure in the Court is the Queen.
-A Queen represents a mature woman, like the King who represents a father, she represents the mother of a family.
-In reality, the King is often away or occupied with states affaires, so it is the Queen who manages the Court.
-She receives the guests and makes sure that the court is turning like it should. the Tarot, a woman isn't treated as a man, she's more deliquat.
-On the oldest surviving ancestor of the Tarot, the Visconti di Modrone or the Cary Yale Visconti, every suit has six court cards, three men and three ladies.
-On later decks there are in general four ladies (four Queens), in some rare case six (four Queens and two servants).
-Their characteristics are as follows:
+The second-highest figure in the Court is the Queen.
+A Queen represents a mature woman.
+Like the King who represents a father, she represents the mother of a family.
+In reality, the King is often away or occupied with states affairs, so it is the Queen who manages the Court.
+She receives the guests and makes sure that the court is turning like it should.
+On the oldest surviving ancestor of the Tarot, the Visconti di Modrone (the Cary Yale Visconti), every suit has six court cards, three men and three ladies.
+On later decks there are, in general, four ladies (four Queens), in some rare case six (four Queens and two servants).
+The characteristics of the Queens are as follows:

 In general, on a Tarot deck, the Queen is young and beautiful.
 On the Visconti Sforza deck we see the portrait of Bianca Maria Visconti representing all the Queens.
 On the card representing the Queen of Swords she is portrayed in profile looking to the right, to the future.
 The Queen of Coins is facing to the left, the past.
 On both other suits, Cups and batons, we see the Queen facing us directly, dealing with the present.
 As a typical representation for the Queens, we show a deck created in 1713 by Jean Payen, a deck belonging to the Tarot of Marseille family.
 Like the Tarot of Jean Dodal, the Tarot of Jean Payen is a Tarot of Marseille of Type I. Although being a member of the printers guild in Lyon, Jean Payen has created his deck in Avignon, a town situated over 200 km south of Lyon.

 The Tarot of Marseille stayed for many years the reference for Tarot decks.
-When the game of Tarot disappeared in Norther Italy, it revived thanks to the Tarot of Marseille.
-Here below is an example of a Italian deck inspired by the Tarot of Marseille, the so called Soprafino Tarot.
-The deck is made by Gumppenberg in 1835 in Milan.
+When the game of Tarot disappeared in Northern Italy, it revived thanks to the ïntroduction of the Tarot of Marseille.
+Here below is an example of an Italian deck inspired by the Tarot of Marseille, the so-called Soprafino Tarot.
+The deck was printed on the printing press of Gumppenberg in 1835 in Milan.

-The characteristics of the Queens on the Soprafino Tarot are identicall to those on the deck made by Jean Payen.
-Printing techniques have evolved, but the four ladies are represented in exactly the same way as on the Tarot of Marseille.
+The characteristics of the Queens on the Soprafino Tarot are identical to those on the deck made by Jean Payen.
+Printing techniques had evolved, but the four ladies are represented in exactly the same way as on the Tarot of Marseille.